Warrensburg, Missouri: 2000 census

-In the city, the population was spread out, with 18.0% under the age of 18, 36.5% from 18 to 24, 22.8% from 25 to 44, 12.9% from 45 to 64, and 9.7% who were 65 years of age or older.
+In the city, the age distribution was 18.0% under 18, 36.5% from 18 to 24, 22.8% from 25 to 44, 12.9% from 45 to 64, and 9.7% who were 65 or older.
 The median age was 23 years.
 For every 100 females, there were 95.8 males.
-For every 100 females age 18 and over, there were 95.4 males.
+For every 100 females 18 and over, there were 95.4 males.

-The median income for a household in the city was $29,332, and the median income for a family was $45,845.
+The median income for a household in the city was $29,332, and for a family was $45,845.
 Males had a median income of $30,354 versus $22,154 for females.
 The per capita income for the city was $14,714.
 About 13.6% of families and 24.3% of the population were below the poverty line, including 17.1% of those under age 18 and 11.4% of those age 65 or over.

 Education

 Public elementary and secondary schools in Warrensburg are part of the Warrensburg R-VI School District.
 The district includes four elementary schools for grades preschool through fifth grade.
 Maple Grove and Ridgeview Elementary schools are for grades preschool through second grade while Martin Warren and Sterling elementary schools house students in grades three through five.
 Warrensburg Middle School serves students in grades six through eight and Warrensburg High School is for grades nine through 12.
 The district also operates the Reese Education Center, which houses the Gateway Alternative School and the district's special needs and gifted education programs.
 The Warrensburg Area Career Center specializes in vocational education for high school-aged students in Warrensburg and Johnson County.

 The city is also home of the University of Central Missouri (UCM), known as Central Missouri State University until 2006.
-The university offers programs in 150 areas of study and serves approximately 12,500 students as of 2014.
+The university offers programs in 150 areas of study and serves around 12,500 students as of 2014.

-Warrensburg has a public library, a branch of the Trails Regional Library.
+Warrensburg has two public libraries, one of them a branch of the Trails Regional Library, and the other, the James C. Kirkpatrick Library, in the University of Central Missouri.